Aqib Talib: 2008

-On July 25, 2008, the Tampa Bay Buccaneers signed Talib to a four-year, $14 million contract that included $8 million guaranteed.
+On July 25, 2008, the Buccaneers signed Talib to a four-year, $14 million contract that included $8 million guaranteed.

 While attending the NFL's rookie symposium, Talib got into a fight with fellow rookie and teammate Cory Boyd.
 He also overslept and missed a flight to Canton, Ohio, for a mandatory rookie function at the Pro Football Hall of Fame.
 Talib also missed team meetings during organized team activities and training camp his rookie season.
 Throughout training camp, Talib competed for a job as one of the starting cornerbacks against Phillip Buchanon.
-Head coach Jon Gruden named Talib the third cornerback on the depth chart behind veteran Ronde Barber and Phillip Buchanon to begin the regular season.
+Head coach Jon Gruden named Talib the third cornerback on the depth chart behind veteran Ronde Barber and Buchanon to begin the regular season.